 Complications of ruptured aneurysms

-AAA causes hypvolemic shock leading to death if not treated in time.
+AAA causes hypovolemic shock leading to death if not treated in time.

 Cerebral artery aneurysm rupture may lead to severe headache followed by loss of consciousness.
-A peace of clot may dislodge and give rise to blockage of the peripheral artery.
-This is a life threatening emergency especially of the clot travels to the heart, lung or brain.
+A piece of a clot may dislodge and give rise to blockage of the peripheral artery.
+This is a life-threatening emergency especially if the clot travels to the heart, lung or brain.